influxdata/telegraf/plugins/inputs/modbus/README.md

  ]

  ## Analog Variables, Input Registers and Holding Registers
+ ## measurement - the (optional) measurement name, defaults to "modbus"
  ## name       - the variable name
  ## byte_order - the ordering of bytes
  ##  |---AB, ABCD   - Big Endian